starlingvibes/alx-backend-user-data/README.md

-# alx-backend-user-data
+# ALX Backend User Data

-Learning appropriate ways to store and handle user data, identifying PII, non-PII and personal data
+This repository contains a series of projects for learning to process user data.